 There is always the option of paying for your Christmas at the beginning of the year, and this isn’t just for the reason of spreading the cost but also avoiding the big Christmas rush and therefore huge Christmas meltdown.

 Still, I don’t know why I’m telling you this?
 Do I take my own advice?

 Never… though I really should!
-Still like many, I always find that Christmas is the last thing I want to be thinking about come January and then before I know it we’re in November and this mum is panicking BIG STYLE!
+Still, like many, I always find that Christmas is the last thing I want to be thinking about come January and then before I know it we’re in November and this mum is panicking BIG STYLE!

-I hold my hands up, I do still have stuff to buy and I do see one or two meltdowns on the horizon.
+I hold my hands up, I do still have the stuff to buy and I do see one or two meltdowns on the horizon.

 Here’s a couple of things I will be doing to help avoid a blow up or a least a monster scale meltdown!

 The biggest advice I can give myself or anyone else who are yet to shop, would be not to get too stressed!
 (Easier said than done, I know).
 However, when I’m stressed Little man easily picks up on my mood and therefore becomes more stressed himself!
 This is an important lesson I’ve learnt to date, regardless of the time of year or situation.